htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     transfer input, for instance) will not be included in the average.

 :classad-attribute-def:`JobDurationCount`
-    attribute.
-This is also the total number times a job has exited.
-    Jobs that never start (because input transfer fails, for instance) are not included in the count.
+    The average lifetime time of all jobs, not including time spent transferring files.
+This attribute will be undefined until the first time a job exits.
+Jobs that never start (because they fail to transfer input, for instance) will not be included in the average.

 :classad-attribute-def:`JobDurationMax`
     The lifetime of the longest lived job that has exited.
 This